JordanL2/MegaCMD-Extra-Tools/README.md

 ### Examples

-`mega-one-way-sync /data/files Files --exclude dir1 dir2/file1`
+`mega-sync-one-way /data/files Files --exclude dir1 dir2/file1`

 This will result in `/data/files` being uploaded/synced to the remote with name `Files`.
 The directory `/data/files/dir1` and file `/data/files/dir2/file1` will not be uploaded.